estruyf/vscode-demo-time/docs/src/content/articles/demo-time-service/index.md

 4. It generates a demo script that matches your story.
 5. Demo Time renders that script into presentation-ready steps.

+This is fundamentally different from screen recording tools or generic slide builders.
+Because it is tied to your git history, your demo remains a living part of your codebase, not a static artifact that rots the moment you merge a new PR.

 The long-term vision is a fully automated service that does the heavy lifting for you.

 > **Price point**: pay-per-use model (e.g., € 500 per generated demo).